-During the six months ended June 30, 2015, we increased our allowance for doubtful accounts by approximately \$0.7 million to approximately \$2.0 million.
-During 2014, we increased our allowance for doubtful accounts by \$0.1 million to approximately \$1.3 million, principally due to an increase in the proportion of receivables due as a result of an increase in sales.
-A large proportion of receivables are due from larger corporate customers that typically have longer payment cycles.
+During the nine months ended September 30, 2015, we increased our allowance for doubtful accounts by approximately \$0.7 million to approximately \$2.0 million, principally due to an increase in the proportion of receivables due as a result of an increase in sales.
+During 2014, we increased our allowance for doubtful accounts by \$0.1 million to approximately \$1.3 million, principally due to an increase in the proportion of receivables are due from larger corporate customers that typically have longer payment cycles.
 We base our allowance for doubtful accounts on specifically identified credit risks of customers, historical trends and other information that we believe to be reasonable.
 We adjust our allowance for doubtful accounts when accounts previously reserved have been collected.